MOHREZ6/MOHREZ6/README.md

 Skills:   JS / HTML / CSS/BOOTSTRAP/NPM

-- 🔭 I’m currently working on I'm currently working on remote
+- 🔭I'm currently working on remote
 - 📫 How to reach me: https://www.linkedin.com/in/mohammad-abbasi-8237a3280/